Giovanni Hernández: Independiente Medellin

 On 20 December 2012, he returned to Independiente Medellín, the club he played for from 1996 to 1999.

 In September 2013, he had an argument with manager Pedro Sarmiento after being subbed off early in a loss against Boyaca Chico and not being included in the squad in the following match against Atlético Nacional.
 However, everything was settled quickly and he resumed training within a few days.
 At the end of the 2014 Apertura, Hernandez left the club.

 Uniautonoma

 In June 2014, Hernandez joined Uniautónoma for the 2014 Finalizacion tournament.

 International career

 Hernández was called up to the Colombia national team for the 2001 Copa América, which they won.
 Colombia did not qualify for the 2002 FIFA World Cup but did qualify for the 2003 Confederations Cup where he was called up again.
 Giovanni scored 3 goals in 5 games and he was considered one of the best players of the tournament.
 He played in the 2003 CONCACAF Gold Cup with a lacklustre performance, not scoring a single goal.

 After a three-year absence from the Colombia national team, Giovanni was recalled for the match against Mexico on 22 August 2007.

 Personal life

+He was part of the group of Deportivo Cali players that was struck by lightning in 2002, spending some time in the ICU, but made a full recovery.

 In September 2010, it was reported that Hernandez failed to pay approximately 865,000 pesos ($215,000) to the Argentine government while he was playing for Colon in 2005.